I gained a lot of culinary influence from my college friend Salima, but no dish more so than hot and sour soup.

 Under Salima’s tutelage, I tried escargot for the first time, which she gingerly doused in butter and arranged on toast for my sampling.
 I also learned to start ordering my steak rare versus medium (what was I thinking?!?).
-But the most ubiquitous dish in Salima’s diet was a bit less classy than the above.
-And that was hot and sour soup.
+But the most ubiquitous dish in Salima’s diet was hot and sour soup.

 I’ve seen Salima eat hot and sour soup as early as 8am.
-I’ve seen her eat it in at least 5 different countries, including Rome, where I had no idea you could even find hot and sour soup.
+I’ve seen her eat it in at least 5 different countries, including Italy, where I had no idea you could even find hot and sour soup.
 It was her cure all comfort food.
-But most of the times that required curing and comforting, were the times of extreme hangover.
-If Salima was in a bad state, we all knew to run down the block to Shanghai and come back with a quart container of hot and sour soup to-go.
+And most of the times that required curing and comforting, were the times of extreme hangover.
+If Salima was in a bad state, we all knew to run down the block to Shanghai, the local Chinese restaurant, and come back with a quart container of hot and sour soup to-go.

-I’ve never had a problem with eating savory foods for breakfast, especially anything Asian.
+I’ve never had a problem with eating savory foods for breakfast.
 Before I was gluten-free, weekend dim sum was a hangover tradition.
 But I had always been more of a miso soup kind of gal before Salima came into my life.

 Maybe it was some wacked out college kid’s placebo effect, but soon all of my housemates and I started adopting Salima’s cure all.
 And it’s remained a brunch time tradition to this day when we all get together.

-The official start of Chinese New Year was on Friday.
-My acupuncturist had a party at her new office and gave a little talk about what to expect from the year of the horse.
-I wasn’t there, but my friend Whitney reported back that we can expect lots of headaches and STD’s.
+The official start of Chinese New Year was last weekend.
+It’s officially the year of the Rat.
 I have no idea what that means.
-But I feel like hot and sour soup is probably the right thing to celebrate the year of the horse, and cure all that comes with it.
+But I feel like hot and sour soup is probably the right thing to cure all that comes with it.

 Mushroom Hot And Sour Soup